Moxon Huddersfield: History

 The company was incorporated in 1924 but claims it can trace its roots to the 16th century.
-In the 1910s, it traded under the name of "B. H. Moxon & Sons" and was located at Springfield Mills, Kirkburton, near Huddersfield.
+In the 1910s, it traded under the name of B. H. Moxon & Sons and was located at Springfield Mills, Kirkburton, near Huddersfield.
 At that time it patented an improvement to the dobby loom.
-It was incorporated in 1924 In the 1930s, it was exporting to Japan and the United States.
+In the 1930s, it was exporting to Japan and the United States.
 In 1950, it moved to a new 60000 sqft site in Kirkburton.
 In the 1950s, it was noted for its fancy worsted fabrics, In the 1980s, it was specialized in worsted mohair and silk blends aimed primarily at the Japanese market.

 Moxon was one of the first British weavers to replace British Dobcross looms with wider Swiss Sulzer looms.
-In the early 1960s, after the retirement of Matthew Moxon, it was part of the Tulketh Group, which went into receivership in the early 1970s.
+In the early 1960s, after the retirement of Matthew Moxon, it became part of the Tulketh Group, which went into receivership in the early 1970s.
 It was acquired in 1971 by the Allied Textiles group.